 Convex order has equally intriguing development in economics.
 A classical question in labor economics is the production relationship between workers and firms.
 The central question is how workers are matched to firms in such a way that a country's production output is maximized.
 A worker may possess different or multidimensional skills, while a firm needs a combination of selected skills to complete a task.
 A firm may be interested in one of the various skills of a worker, but it can only hire the worker as a whole, together with other less interested skills.
 The fact that a worker's skills cannot be \emph{physically unbundled} has made the labor economics problem difficult to solve.
 An elegant idea, which is recently introduced in \cite{chone2021matching, nordstrom2022workers} is to \emph{mathematically unbundle} a worker's skills: the ideal (unrealistic) situation in which a firm has access to all skill components a person is endowed with.
-Of course, it is impossible for firms to access each of individual skill of a person.
+Of course, it is impossible for firms to access each individual skill of a person.
 Instead, the authors show that firms choose the closest wage distribution among those which are dominated by the distribution of workers' aggregated skills in convex order to minimize the production cost, and a pair of that closest wage distribution and workers' skills forms a market equilibrium.
 In this context, testing of convex order between wage distribution and distribution of aggregated skills can be leveraged to test whether a labor market is at an equilibrium, and would clearly be valuable to governments when policies are being made.

 With these domain applications in mind, we intend to design a statistical tool for convex order.
-A good convex order test statistic should be naturally consistent, efficient and easy to compute.
-Moreover it should provide more information than just telling us to accept or not the hypothesis.
-Expanding our goals, we will addressing the following.
+A good convex order test statistic should be naturally consistent, efficient, and easy to compute.
+Moreover, it should provide more information than just telling us to accept or not the hypothesis.
+Expanding our goals, we will address the following.